nanoboot/bit-backup/README.md

 Features
  * Tracking hash sum of files
- * Backing up directory to another location (local, FTP(S), SFTP, HTTP(S), S3, Bir server
+ * Backing up directory to another location like: local, FTP(S), SFTP, HTTP(S), S3, Bir server
  * Optionally you can set a password to protect your files (if a not trusted external location like FTP or S3 is used)
  * Detecting bit rots (to keep your files forever) - found bit rots can be repaired.
  * Files are handled in a "Bir repository"
  * You can clone a remote repository
  * You can save your local repository to a remote repository.
  * Your files are versioned.
-You can travel in history and return to an older version of the whole repo or only a directory or one file.
+You can travel in history and return to an older version of the whole repo or only a changed/deleted directory or file.

 What is not supported:
  * Conflict resolution is not supported.
+(If you wish something not yet suuported to be added, please, let's start a discussion here or at forum.nanoboot.org)
-"Bir" is not intended be used by more users at once.
+   * "Bir" is not intended to be used by many read/write users.
    * Several people changing one Bir repository must be avoided.
+   * "Bir" is not intended to be used by many read users and only one read/write user.
    * One Bir repository can be used by more users, but only one user can change it.
  * Branches are not supported